wharfkit/website/src/routes/blog/posts/14-sessionkit-user-interface-preview.md

 ### Creating a Session using the `login` method of the Session Kit

 With an instance of the Session Kit now available in the app, it can now provide session management functionality through the default user interface provided by the Web UI Renderer.
-In order to initiate a user log in, the `.login()` method of the `sessionKit` needs to be called.
+In order to initiate the user login process, the `.login()` method of the `sessionKit` needs to be called.

 ```ts
 const loginResult = await sessionKit.login()